-The current funding policy for the purpose of the purpose of placing a value on liabilities at the triennial funding valuation at 31 March 2013 and setting contribution rates effective from 1 April 2014, is to assume that future investment returns earned by the Fund over the long term will be 1.7% per annum greater than the redemption yield on index-linked government bonds at the time of the valuation.
+The current funding policy for the purpose of placing a value on liabilities at the triennial valuation at 31 March 2013 and setting contribution rates effective from 1 April 2014, is to assume that future investment returns earned by the Fund over the long term will be 1.7% per annum greater than the long term yield on fixed interest UK Government bonds at the time of the valuation.
 The long term in this context would be 20 to 30 years or more.
-Due to the very low level of bond yields at 31 March 2013 the asset outperformance assumption has been increased from 1.4% to 1.7% in order to stabilise employer contributions.
-When the bond yields recover the asset outperformance assumption will be reduced to 1.4%.
+The asset outperformance assumption has been increased from 1.4% per annum at the 2010 valuation to 1.7% per annum at 31 March 2013.
+This increase is in recognition of unusual economic conditions that have led to relatively low levels of bond yields.
+The Fund believes that these conditions are likely to be temporary.
+The level of the asset outperformance assumption will be reviewed again at the 2016 valuation.